The Swordgrass Dress- Now Available

 About My Pattern Production:

-I draft, true, and grade my patterns using a professional fashion-specific CAD software for accuracy and use a separate sloper for each size range for improved fit.
-Depending on the pattern, draping may be used alongside flat patternmaking techniques during pattern development.
-Trueing seams and assessing fit occurs throughout the pattern drafting and testing process.
+I draft, true, and grade my patterns using a professional fashion-specific CAD software (not affiliated) for accuracy and use a separate sloper for each size range for improved fit.
+Trueing seams and assessing fit occurs throughout the pattern drafting and sewing process.
 (Patterns that are also tested through a pattern testing call will be noted).

-I put a significant amount of time, work, research, and study into my patternmaking and development.
+Straight and plus-size patternmaking is a passion of mine!
 After my initial pattern blocks were drafted and went through 2 rounds of pattern testing, I spent approximately 6 months improving the fit of my separately drafted straight and plus-size blocks.
+(Pattern blocks are a foundational base pattern).
 This process included an additional 2 rounds of pattern-specific testing and 2 rounds of fit-specific testing.
 It was a lot of work, but it was worth it to have a deeper understanding of both straight and plus-size fitting and pattern drafting!

-I did not pursue a fashion degree; however, I do utilize several fashion industry textbooks and resources (among others) and constantly work towards improving my craft and ensuring quality through frequent research and testing.
+I did not pursue a fashion degree; however, I do utilize several fashion industry textbooks and resources (among others).
+Sewing is another one of my passions and I have over twelve years of sewing experience.
 A link to my resource list can be found here.

 Plus-Size Patternmaking

-Working from a plus-size friendly block (base pattern) for sizes 14-32 that is drafted and fitted specifically for and tested by plus-size sewists
+-Working and grading from a plus-size friendly block (base pattern) for sizes 14-32 that was drafted and fitted specifically for and tested by plus-size sewists

 Why Joseon: